Last updated on August 19th, 2022 at 02:23 pm

-Whether you already have a website, or you are planning to create one, you need to consider how your website is going to be found by people searching the Internet.
+Whether you already have a website, or plan to create one, you need to think about how you will get found online.
 Google is currently the most popular search engine.
 There are a number of things you can do that will give your website an advantage over other businesses competing for the same search terms.

 Google’s algorithm for ranking websites in their search results is based on hundreds of factors.
 Although they don’t explicitly give away all their secrets, they do give some guidance.

-One thing that has recently become increasingly important is to have what is known as a secure certificate on your website.
+Recently having a secure certificate on your website has become increasingly important.
 In other words, a website address which begins with https:// rather than just http.
 The Chrome browser indicates this by displaying a green padlock symbol.
-What is more, Google is now showing a “Not secure” warning on the latest version of their popular Chrome browser for websites that aren’t secure.
-Any website starting with just http:// will be followed by the letter i within a circle (the ‘information symbol’) and the words ‘not secure’ in grey colours.
+Google now shows a “Not secure” warning for users of their Chrome browser where websites aren’t secure.

-This is not good for building trust.
-When a potential customer visits your site and sees this “Not secure” warning, they are less likely to trust you, have confidence in your website or feel safe entering personal information in a form on your site.
+Having the ‘not secure’ warning showing is not good for building trust.
+Potential customers seeing this warning are less likely to trust you.
+They are likely to not feel safe entering personal information in a form on your site.

 Another factor to bear in mind is that your website needs to be as easy as possible to use on a mobile device.
-According to Google, most search queries are now done on a mobile device.
+Most people now search using a mobile device.

 In the past people sometimes had a separate mobile version of their website.
-However, Google now favours websites that are designed in a way that is known as ‘responsive’.
+Now Google favours ‘responsive’ websites.
 This means that they automatically resize depending on the device you are using to view them.

 Google has a mobile friendly testing tool to check if your website is mobile friendly.